6 Simple Ways To Calm Your Highly Sensitive Nervous System

 • Craft a Calming Environment: Make sure your bedroom is a haven for sleep.
 Ensure it’s dark, quiet, and cool.
 Invest in blackout curtains, earplugs, and a comfortable mattress and pillows.

-Remember, a well-rested nervous system is a calmer and more resilient one.
 Which is key for highly sensitive and neurodivergent people to thrive in a stimulating world.

 6. Give yourself the gift of greenery